Predicting Future Conditions

 Visualise predicted conditions

-It's possible to visualise predicted future values of Condition Parameters across your Network assets in the Explorer module.
-Using specially generated Layers, you can display colour-coded overlays on the map, and select a Section to plot its predicted values in the Graphing panel.
+You can visualise predicted future values of Condition Parameters across your Network in Explorer.
+Using specially generated Layers, you can display colour-coded overlays on the map, then select a Section to plot its predicted values in the Graphing panel.

 To arrange this, please contact Causeway Support.